slidenerd/ec2-mean-test/EC2.md

  4. **DO NOT LOSE THIS FILE and take a BACKUP of it IMMEDIATELY**
 ![Step 8: Create a new key pair](https://imgur.com/tdI7NUY.png)

  5. You are probably wondering where to put this file.
+[HERE](https://stackoverflow.com/questions/25626592/where-do-i-keep-my-amazon-pem-file-on-a-mac) is an answer to help you with that.
+Report Broken Link
  6. Right click on your Finder in OSX, click **Go to Folder**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc5NTIwMzUxOSw5NTMxMjI2NzYsMjA4Mj
+eyJoaXN0b3J5IjpbLTEwNTQxNjUwOTQsOTUzMTIyNjc2LDIwOD
-IxMzQ3MSwtNTkwMTkxODAsNjk4MDgxOTQsLTEwNTE2ODAyOTIs
+IyMTM0NzEsLTU5MDE5MTgwLDY5ODA4MTk0LC0xMDUxNjgwMjky
-MTk4MDAxMTk0NSwtMTQxODA4ODgyMSwtMTM2MDMzODYxMywtOD
+LDE5ODAwMTE5NDUsLTE0MTgwODg4MjEsLTEzNjAzMzg2MTMsLT
-AyNDExNzQzLC0xMjQ4NTg3ODM0LC0xNDgwMDAzMjAxLC0xMzMy
+gwMjQxMTc0MywtMTI0ODU4NzgzNCwtMTQ4MDAwMzIwMSwtMTMz
-OTE4MDIwLDEzMDIzODYzNzcsLTE2NTI4MDk0MDgsMTU0MjYyOD
+MjkxODAyMCwxMzAyMzg2Mzc3LC0xNjUyODA5NDA4LDE1NDI2Mj
-g3MiwtMTkwNjYwODQ1MywtNTAxOTQzODU0LDEzNTU3MDE3NTks
+g4NzIsLTE5MDY2MDg0NTMsLTUwMTk0Mzg1NCwxMzU1NzAxNzU5
-MTYyOTA2MTAzXX0=
+LDE2MjkwNjEwM119
 -->